My 5 best productivity tips for small business owners

-This is the first year I haven’t set a single goal - in writing, anyway.
+It’s the new year, and I haven’t set a single goal - in writing, anyway.
 I’m typically already using a five-step plan for the new life I created between Christmas and the new year.
 (I joke, sort of).
 This year feels different.
 It might be the combination of having started a new job last fall that has me in a new rhythm or the fact that I used the word “content” several times to describe how I felt as the new year arrived.

 This doesn’t mean I won’t set goals for myself, but the process will look different this year.
 Regardless of goals, I’ve always been all about efficiency and productivity.
 I love feeling the accomplishment of completed tasks, finished projects, and overall progress.